busera/mads__communicating_data_science_results/README.md

 - Had a dining-out culture
 - Skewed more conservative

-### Project Task
+### Case Study Requirements

 The franchise department of Chicken Kitchen requested assistance in identifying a new location for expansion based on applications from two counties.
-The task involved:
+The case study involved:

 1. Researching and comparing two counties: one from Michigan and one from another state
 2. Determining which county was more advantageous for expansion